Jkwokhk/CS506/README.md

 <br>

 ## Word Cloud (BoW + Logistic Regression)
 Using a BoW-based Logistic Regression model, we generated a word cloud highlighting the words that **most strongly pushed reviews toward a recommendation**.
 Larger words indicate a higher positive influence.
-Words like “stealth,” “bank,” “rob,” and “heist” are emphasized — suggesting that positively perceived gameplay elements tend to dominate in recommended reviews.
+Words like “stealth” and  "story" are emphasized — suggesting that positively perceived gameplay elements tend to dominate in recommended reviews.

 ## Top Informative Words (BoW + LogReg)
 This BoW-based coefficient bar chart complements the word cloud by showing both **positive and negative sentiment drivers**.
 It confirms that criticisms related to monetization and content delivery (e.g., “microtransactions,” “dlc,” “com,” “shame”) are some of the strongest predictors of negative sentiment.